serato/invoice-queue-php/README.md

 $validator = new Serato\InvoiceQueue\InvoiceValidator;

 # Validate an array against the root schema.

 if ($validator->validateArray(['my' => 'data'])) {
-  echo "Data conforms to schema";
+  // Data conforms to schema
 } else {
-  echo "Data does not conform to schema\n";
-  foreach ($validator->getErrors() as $error) {
+  // Data does not conform to schema foreach ($validator->getErrors() as $error) {
     print_r($error);
   }
 }

 # Validate a string against an named definition within the JSON schema

 if ($validator->validateString('{"my":"data"}', 'line_item')) {
-  echo "Data conforms to schema";
+  // Data conforms to schema
 } else {
-  echo "Data does not conform to schema\n";
-  foreach ($validator->getErrors('line_item') as $error) {
+  // Data does not conform to schema foreach ($validator->getErrors('line_item') as $error) {
     print_r($error);
   }